Boundary value problems for semilinear Schr\"odinger equations with singular potentials and measure data: Introduction

-If $(0,\nu)$ (respectively $(\tau,0)$) is a good couple we say that $\nu$ (respectively $\tau$) is a \emph{good measure}. \end{definition}
+If $(0,\nu)$ (respectively $(\tau,0)$) is a good couple we say that $\nu$ (respectively $\tau$) is a \emph{good measure}.

 We are interested in questions related to the notion of `reduced measure' introduced in \cite{BMP} (for $L_V=\Gd$).
-It is well-known that, in general, problem \eqref{bvp-gen} need not have a solution for every couple $(\tau,\nu)$.
+In general, problem \eqref{bvp-gen} is not solvable for every couple $(\tau,\nu)$.

 A great deal of research has been devoted to a precise characterization of good measures or good couples in some specific cases.
-Most of this research dealt with the equation $-\Gd u +f(u)=0$ and in particular with the case $f(t)=|t|^p\sign t$, $p>1$ (see \cite{Dybook2,LG95,LG99,Ms2004} for $1<p\leq 2$ and \cite{MV1, MV2, MM} for every $p>1$ and the references therein).
-In \cite{An-Mar}, the problem was treated for a general class of nonlinearities $f$ that satisfy the Keller - Osserman condition.
+Most of this research dealt with the equation $-\Gd u +f(u)=0$ in $\Omega$ and in particular with the case $f(t)=|t|^p\sign t$, $p>1$ (see \cite{Dybook2,LG95,LG99,Ms2004} for $1<p\leq 2$ and \cite{MV1, MV2, MM} for every $p>1$ and the references therein).
+See also \cite{An-Mar} where the problem was treated for a general class of nonlinearities $f$ that satisfy the Keller - Osserman condition.

-More recently the characterization of good measures was studied \wrto the equation $-L_Vu +f(u)=0$, mainly when $V$ is the Hardy potential and $f(t)=|t|^p\sign t$ (see, e.g. \cite{MN1,MN2,M+Moroz,Gki-Ver,CV}).
+More recently the characterization of good measures was studied \wrto the equation $-L_Vu +f(u)=0$ in $\Omega$, mainly when $V$ is the Hardy potential and $f(t)=|t|^p\sign t$ (see, e.g. \cite{MN1,MN2,M+Moroz,Gki-Ver,CV}).
+The question was also studied in the context of fractional Schr\"odinger equations (see, e.g. \cite{Go-Vaz}).

-The idea of `reduced measure' or `reduced couple' is to provide a reduction process that converges to the `good' part of $\tau$ and $\nu$ when \eqref{bvp-gen} has no solution.\footnote{A related notion of 'reduced limit' was studied in \cite{MP, M+Bhakta}.}
+The idea of `reduced measure', introduced in \cite{BMP}, is to provide a reduction process that converges to the `good' part of $\tau$ and $\nu$ when \eqref{bvp-gen} has no solution.\footnote{A related notion of 'reduced limit' was studied in \cite{MP}, \cite{M+Bhakta}.}